hermanhermitage/videocoreiv/README.md

 <pre>
 Disclaimer:

 This is a independent documentation project based on a combination of static analysis and trial and error on real hardware.
 This work is 100% independent from and not sanctioned by or connected with Broadcom or its agents.

 No Broadcom documents or materials were used beyond those publically available (see Referenced Materials).

 This work was undertaken and the information provided for non commercial use on the expectation that hobbyists of all ages will find the details useful for understanding and working with their Raspberry Pi hardware.

 The hope is that Broadcom will be flattered by the interest in the device and understand the benefits of opening up understanding to a larger audience of potential customers and developers.

 Broadcom should be commended with making their SoC available for a project as exciting as the Raspberry Pi.

-No copyrighted materials are contained in this repository.
+The intent is that no copyrighted materials are contained in this repository.
 </pre>

 Introduction